NorthStarUAS/FMU-Arduino/README.md

 pressure sensor, sbus receiver, and attopilot volt/amp sensor.
 Supports an external airdata system via the i2c bus.

-This result is a research grade autopilot system that anyone can assemble with basic soldering skills.
+This is one component of a research grade autopilot system that anyone can assemble with basic soldering skills.

 When paired with a beaglebone, or raspberry pi caliber computer running the Aura core software, the result is a very high quality and